ian-art/obfuscator_dark/README.md

 This command does the following:

---clean: Cleans the PyInstaller cache before building.
+--clean: Cleans the PyInstaller cache before building
---onefile: Creates a single executable file.
+--onefile: Creates a single executable file
---noconsole: Prevents a console window from opening (useful for GUI applications).
+--noconsole: Prevents a console window from opening (useful for GUI applications)
---icon: Specifies an icon for the executable.
+--icon: Specifies an icon for the executable
---version-file: Adds version information from a file.
+--version-file: Adds version information from a file
---add-data: Includes additional data files with the executable.
+--add-data: Includes additional data files with the executable

 Locate the executable: After running the command, you can find the generated executable in the dist folder within your project directory.